 - Remove the beef cubes, lower the heat, add the coconut cream and the curry paste.
-Stir until the paste is incorporated into the cream.
+Stir until the paste is incorporated into the coconut cream.

-- Add the beef back to the wok and increase the heat until almost to a boil.
+- Return the beef to the wok and increase the heat until almost to a boil.
 Lower the heat to a simmer and leave for one hour, checking regularly to ensure that there is enough sauce to cover the meat.
 If it doesn’t cover the meat add some water or stock.

 - After one hour add the palm sugar, fish sauce, tamarind water, and peanuts.
 You can taste for seasoning now, but it’s better to wait another hour.
 Leave the curry uncovered on a light simmer.

 - After two hours the sauce should have thickened and you should have nice separation between the sauce and oil.
 This is a good thing.
 Check the meat to see if it’s fall-apart tender.
 You may have to keep cooking it for another hour at least, depending on the cut of meat.

 - As the sauce reduces further, add the coconut milk gradually.
 You can now adjust the seasoning, using more palm sugar to make it sweeter or fish sauce to intensify the flavour by making it more salty.